bergren2/resume/README.md

 # R&eacute;sum&eacute;: The Game

-My r&acute;sum&acute; in game-form.
+My r&eacute;sum&eacute; in game-form.
 Currently a work in progress.

 ## Setup